mstksg/inCode/copy/entries/hamilton-1.md

-Now, I hesitate to call this "trivial"...but, I think it really is a straightforward direct translation of the definitions, minus some boilerplate conversions back and forth between vector using `VG.convert`, `vecR`, etc.!
+Now, I hesitate to call this "trivial"...but, I think it really is a straightforward direct translation of the definitions, minus some boilerplate conversions back and forth between vector using `vecR`, `rVec`, etc.!

 1. The vector of masses is just `m`
 2. The coordinate function is just `f`